Dam Square Amsterdam Is A Must-See!

 Behind the National Monument, one can find the Grand Hotel Krasnapolsky on one of the oldest streets in Amsterdam: The Warmoesstraat.
 This street is officially also part of the Red Light District.

-Other outstanding buildings on Dam Square are the famous Dutch shopping mall De Bijenkorf (founded in 1914) and Madame Tussauds.
+Other outstanding buildings are the famous Dutch shopping mall De Bijenkorf (founded in 1914) and Madame Tussauds.

 Amsterdam’s Dam Square is a great place to watch the world go by, especially at the National Monument (during the summer days).
 Go check it out!MORE AMSTERDAM TIPS >